Representative Deborah Ruggiero

 As chairperson of the Small Business Renewable Energy Commission, she helped enact several comprehensive renewable energy laws to help reduce dependency on fossil fuels.
 She has been a leader in sponsoring numerous renewable energy laws, including several encouraging distributed generation, that promote good economic and environmental policy.
 She sponsored the legislation creating the Renewable Energy Growth Program, as well as subsequent bills extending and expanding the successful program to spur development of small-scale renewable energy projects.
 In 2019, she sponsored a new law to encourage Rhode Island businesses to adopt stronger environmental standards on sustainability.

-In 2014, she co-chaired the task force that studied the nexus of mental health laws and gun rights following the 2012 Newtown, Conn., school shooting and sponsored the resulting law requiring Rhode Island to submit more data to the national database used to screen gun purchases.
+She co-chaired the task force that studied the nexus of mental health laws and gun rights following the Newtown, Conn., school shooting and sponsored the resulting law requiring Rhode Island to submit more data to the national database used to screen gun purchases.

 She was the sponsor of the Safe Schools Act, Rhode Island’s anti-bullying law.
 She also sponsored legislation to remove regulations on small businesses.